EV Charging in Smart Grids: Mean Field Equilibrium and Approximate Non-Cooperative and Cooperative Strategies: Introduction

 Most of the MFG literature in smart grids focuses on two types of problems: Nash equilibria or social optimum.
 Nash equilibria in mean-field control has been investigated in \cite{Saldi2019} and \cite{Guo2022}.
 The closest work to ours, authored by \cite{CohenZell2024}, examines finite-state, infinite-horizon mean-field games with ergodic costs, demonstrates that solutions to the mean-field game system yield approximate Nash equilibria in corresponding finite-player games, and establishes a large deviation principle for empirical measures associated with these equilibria.

 Social optimum solutions for MFG are also well documented.
 For example, \cite{Li2016} examine the relationship between mean-field games and social welfare optimization problems. \cite{Salhab2016} focus on dynamic collective choice problems, and address scenarios where a large number of players cooperatively choose between multiple destinations while influenced by group behavior. \cite{Feng2019} involve a major agent and numerous minor agents and investigates a mixed stochastic LQG social optimization.
-Moreover, \cite{wang2019mean} consider both the non-cooperative and cooperative solutions for a system with sticky prices and adjustment costs.
-It proposes an auxiliary limiting optimal control problem subject to consistent mean field approximations, and the method is enlightening to our work.

 Moreover, versatile framework for modeling price dynamics in markets with numerous interacting agents are applied in MFGs.
 Notable approaches are listed below: \cite{GS21} introduce a price formation model where numerous small players can store and trade a commodity like electricity; \cite{GGR20} propose a MFG model for price formation of a commodity with production subject to random fluctuations.
 The dynamic game models have been extensively utilized to analyze duopolistic competition with sticky prices.
 Existing literature related to it includes \cite{CL04}, \cite{WMB15}, \cite{BGMS21}, \cite{WMB21} and \cite{H21}.

-Besides, \cite{CL04} and \cite{WMB15} propose an evolution law for the sticky price in dynamic oligopoly, which will be applied to our work.
+This paper aims to develop a strategic framework for a large market composed of numerous agents, using the methodology of MFG.
+Within a setting characterized by sticky prices and finite time horizons, we investigate how agents can optimize their behavior to minimize expected losses.
+In the cooperative game case, our objective is to reduce the average social cost across the market.
+On the other hand, under the non-cooperative framework, we focus on constructing an approximate Nash equilibrium that captures the decentralized decision-making of individual agents.
+This dual perspective allows for a comprehensive analysis of collective and competitive behaviors in large-scale smart grid systems.